PfGAnalytics/Wellbeing-Dashboard/README.md

 After the `base_statement` is created, its text content is checked for keywords (e.g. *improved*, *worsened*, *no real change*, *insufficient*).
 The matching Performance icon is then selected and injected into the page automatically.

-### How does the captions on charts/maps downloads work?
+### How do the captions on charts/maps downloads work?
 #### Charts
 Chart summaries are injected only at the point of download.